wlph17/sw-tutorial/tutorial1.md

   for (<initial>; <condition>; <action>)
       <statement>
   ```
-  Run the initial statement once, check condition, run action, statement and repeat if condition is true.
+  Run the initial statement once, check condition, run statement, action and repeat if condition is true.
 Example:

   ```c
   for (int i = 0; i < 10; i++)